You tried to remove a stain from a “dry clean only” red silk dress that you’d only worn once or twice with water, club soda or some other DIY product.

 Unfortunately, you also removed some of the surrounding color from the fabric.

-Can you save the dress by dyeing it, say, black?
+Can you save the dress by dyeing it, say, black or navy?

-Here’s the bad news: You probably couldn’t save the dress, irrespective of the color you might choose.
+Here’s the bad news: In all probability, you won't be able to save the dress, irrespective of the color you might choose.

 Here are some of the problems you’ll encounter:

 Dyeing is a water-based process involving heat.
 Shrinkage is always a risk.
 And the garment may lose some of the “hand” or feel typically associated with silks.

 There’s a good reason the garment manufacturer put a “dry clean only” label in that red silk dress.

 The overall color of the garment may be inconsistent, blotchy or streaky.
 Especially in the area of the stain or color loss - the very area you’re trying to “fix”.

 You cannot select the exact color you want, nor can the dyer predict the final color that might be achieved.

 For example, if you asked for black, you might end up with dark gray.